snkienholz/ProductLineOOPFXDB/README.md

 ### How to Build
 Have the latest version of IntelliJ IDEA Ultimate with JDK 8 installed, and download the repo zip file.

-### How to Use
-In the Product Line tab, enter a product name, manufacturer, and select an appropriate type for it.
-Click Add Product to add it to the table.

-Select a product and quantity in the Produce tab and view the produced products in the Production Log tab.

-Enter an employee name and a password in the Employee tab to check their credentials.

 ## Demonstration
 ![Demonstration](https://i.imgur.com/Vl2FUC4.gif)